companygardener/lookup_by/README.md

 ### Strict

-Do you want missing lookup values to raise an error?
+By default, missing lookup values will raise an error.

 ```ruby
 # Raise